-Based in the UK but serving organisations operating in various industries all over the world, AKD Solutions is a learning and development consulting firm.
-Through their videos, apps, and games, they help their clients encourage teamwork, collaboration, leadership, and openness amongst their staff members.
+Based in the UK but serving organisations operating in various industries all over the world, AKD Solutions is a learning and professional development consulting firm.
+Through their videos, apps, and games, they help their clients encourage employee engagement, teamwork, collaboration, leadership, and openness amongst their staff members.

 The process of conceptualisation and visualisation of the app was very thorough.
 After multiple feedback cycles, we were able to highly refine the project idea.
 Our team prepared detailed wireframes and prototypes to ensure that the final product matched our client’s expectations to perfection.